MikeDev505/cv-lang/readme.md

 # cv-lang
-Fast and elastic language inspired by C, C#, Rust - design concept.
+Fast and elastic language inspired by C, C#, Java, Rust - design concept.

 ## This is design concept for new language
 This document describes the function of the theoretical programming language.
 Language or/and some concepts may not be realized in real language.
 This is theoretically consideration.